 The German pharma company Merck is investing in the development of cultured meat by the Dutch start-up Mosa Meat.

-Before the Court of Justice of the European Union (CJEU) decides on the regulation of genome-edited plants, environmental and industrial associations advocate their positions.
+Before the European Court of Justice (ECJ) decides on the regulation of genome-edited plants, environmental and industrial associations advocate their positions.